-I have already mentioned three instances of this so far.
-The universe needed an initial ‘jump start’ (a fact that even atheists admit).
-But cannot answer what was (also) there to do the jump starting.
+I have already mentioned three instances of this (the beginnings issues) so far.
+The universe itself needed an initial ‘jump start’ (a fact that even atheists admit).
+But cannot answer what was (also) there to do the jump starting; their ‘perturbation unknown’.

-The atom had to have an initial happening where it got force fitted into the right configuration – and then got inserted into some type of a containment field.
-And someone is still going to argue that it happened through all through natural forces?
-Even though they would be contradicting the natural laws in what they would be doing???
+The atom had to have an initial happening where it got force fitted into the right configuration.
+Next, that it got inserted into some type of a containment field.
+And all as the only way to keep it stable – after forming in a way that it would not (naturally) have formed.

 For example, I am injured, and my brain stops working.
 It never simply restarts itself; some form of CPR is always needed.
 But this is also the state we start our lives in when we are in the womb.
 We are brain dead and (were it at any other point in life) we would need an intervention.